Elliptic dimers on minimal graphs and genus 1 Harnack curves

 In this section we consider two vertices $\xs,\ys$ of $\GR$ and study the poles and zeros of $u\mapsto \g[t]_{\xs,\ys}(u)$ on the real circle $C_0:=\mathbb{R}/\pi\mathbb{Z}$.
 More specifically, in Lemma~\ref{lem:sep_zeros_poles} we prove that they are well separated.
 This property is used to define \emph{angular sectors} for the purpose of Section~\ref{sec:preliminaries_contours}.

-Consider a \emph{minimal path} $\Pi$ from $\xs$ to $\ys$ in the quad-graph $\GR$, that is an edge-path of minimal length, directed from $\xs$ to $\ys$.
+Consider {an oriented simple path} $\Pi$ from $\xs$ to $\ys$ in the quad-graph $\GR$, { The \emph{intersection number} of $T$ with $\Pi$, denoted $\Pi\wedge T$, is the number times it crosses $\Pi$ from right to left, minus the number of times it crosses $\Pi$ from left to right.
+Because a train-track $T$ cannot cross itself, this intersection number takes only values in $\{-1,0,1\}$.
+It does not depend on $\Pi$, only on its endpoints.
+If it is not zero, we say that $T$ \emph{separates $\xs$ from $\ys$}. }

 Zeros and poles of $g_{\xs,\ys}$ on $C_0$ arise from terms of the form $\theta(u-\alpha)^{\pm 1}$ in the product definition of $g_{\xs,\ys}$.
-More precisely, zeros (resp. poles) $(\alpha_T)$ are half-angles of train-tracks $(T)$ crossing $\Pi$ from left to right (resp. from right to left).
-This property implies the following result.
+More precisely, zeros (resp. poles) $(\alpha_T)$ are half-angles of train-tracks $(T)$ {with an intersection number of $+1$ (resp.\ $-1$) with~$\Pi$, \emph{i.e.}, intersecting $\Pi$ from right to left (resp.\ from left to right). } This property implies the following result.

 \begin{lem} Suppose that the graph $\Gs$ is minimal and that the half-angle map~$\mapalpha$ belongs to~$X_\Gs$.
 Then, there exists a partition of $C_0$ into two intervals, such that one contains no poles of $\g[t]_{\xs,\ys}$, and the other no zeros. \end{lem}